 Factors to Consider When Choosing an AAC Device

-Selecting a suitable AAC device is a very personalized journey.
+Selecting a suitable AAC device or speech tablet for autism is a very personalized journey.
 Work closely with your child’s SLP to consider these essential factors:

 How To Introduce AAC Devices to Your Child